CamaraLab/STvEA/examples/seurat_tutorial.md

 Read in CITE-seq data
 ---------------------

-We used CITE-seq to produce single cell mRNA and protein expression data from mice matching those in the CODEX data from Goltsev et al. We then used Seurat to normalize and cluster this data with TSNE and PCA.
+We used CITE-seq to produce single cell mRNA and protein expression data from mice matching those in the CODEX data from Goltsev et al. We then used Seurat v2 to normalize and cluster this data with TSNE and PCA.
+Detailed instructions on using Seurat to process CITE-seq data can be found in the Seurat online vignettes (<https://satijalab.org/seurat/v2.4/multimodal_vignette.html>).
+Currently, STvEA can only load in objects from Seurat v2.

 ``` r
 cite_seurat_object <- readRDS(url("https://www.dropbox.com/s/6vh70fid4yqxop4/cite_seurat_object.rds?dl=1"))